Uberwand78/ProIdeagram/README.md

 This is my first Python project.
 It helps you come up with new project ideas.
-An executable version has been uploaded too.
+An executable has been uploaded as well